These fragments I have shored against my ruins. -T.S. Eliot

 The poem is not a vehicle, it is an act of transportation

 Tourists don’t know where they have been.
-Travelers don’t know where they are going.
+Travelers don’t

 -Paul Theroux